GetFluxxed/Project-2/README.md

 - Safe user creation and obfusication of personal info.
   - User's can create accounts safely without the worry of their information being easily accessible.
 - Capability to store user information in a database away from the users eye.
-  - all necessary info should be storable, such as email and password, and additional data such as full name and birthdate.
+  - all necessary info should be storable, such as email and password, and additional data such as full name.
 - Ability to upload, store, and comment on pictures posted by you or other users.

 # Stretch Goals